-Yes, I understand that most people have the morning responsibilities that cut your day in pieces.
-In that case rising early is the best solution.
+Yes, I understand that most people have morning responsibilities that cut your day into pieces.
+In that case, rising early is the best solution.
 But you pay for that time with the time you take off from interacting with regular folks in the evening.